 Some of the specific things that the right lawyer can help you with include:

-- Filing a medical malpractice lawsuit.
+- Filing a medical malpractice lawsuit

-- Investigating to find evidence of malpractice.
+- Investigating to find evidence of malpractice

-- Making a strong case to prove negligence and malpractice.
+- Making a strong case to prove negligence and malpractice

-- Negotiating with the defendant’s lawyer’s to get your child fair compensation.
+- Negotiating with the defendant’s lawyers to get your child fair compensation

-- Establishing a trust for your child’s future care.
+- Establishing a trust for your child’s future care

-- Getting your child access to appropriate educational services at school.
+- Getting your child access to appropriate educational services at school

-- Ensuring your child’s special education plan is being followed at school.
+- Ensuring your child’s special education plan is being followed at school

-- Fighting an organization that is discriminating against your child.
+- Fighting an organization that is discriminating against your child

-- Accessing government benefits for your child.
+- Accessing government benefits for your child

 Finding the Right Lawyer

 If you do feel your family can benefit from the services of a lawyer, make sure you hire only one who specializes in cerebral palsy, birth injuries, medical malpractice, or disability rights.

 You can also ask other parents you know who have gone through a similar situation and check with the Idaho State Bar to find an expert lawyer in good standing.
 Be selective in choosing who will represent your family and work on behalf of your child.

 Idaho Medical Malpractice Legislation

-You should also be aware that if you are found to have any negligence in your child’s disability, for instance by not following a doctor’s suggestions, any damages recovered in a case can be reduced.
+You should also be aware that if you are found to have any negligence in your child’s disability, for instance, by not following a doctor’s suggestions, any damages recovered in a case can be reduced.
 If your negligence is greater than 50 percent, you may not be able to recover any damages.

 The panel gets to decide if your case has merit or if it is frivolous, and it can also recommend an amount for damages.
 This step is difficult to maneuver without a knowledgeable lawyer by your side.

 The federal education laws apply in all states and ensure that your child gets a free and appropriate education.
 The Americans with Disabilities Act protects your child from discrimination and denial of access in public places, in employment, and in other situations.

 Idaho Cerebral Palsy Cases

-You may need one of these lawyers if your child has been diagnosed with cerebral palsy and will be living with this condition for the rest of their life.
+You may need one of these lawyers if your child has been diagnosed with cerebral palsy and will live with this condition for the rest of their life.